Change screen resolution

 Illustrator: clipping path/mask clipping path demo file

-Submit an Illustrator Packager folder according to specs.
-The folder contains examples of:
+Submit an folder according to specs.
+The file in the folder should contain examples of:

 Clipping Mask, with a vector object fill, and with a placed raster file with all links embedded